turingschool/try-turing/a11y-single/what-is/index.md

 Front-End developers often work with designers, who provide detailed comps like the one above.
 These comps allow a Front-End developer to focus on managing the complicated interactions of the site.

 There's a common misconception that the Front-End is only about colors, fonts, and having a good eye.
 However, this type of development is more focused on making data useful, accessible, and interactive.
 The code we write in JavaScript and other frameworks does a lot of heavy logical lifting.

+## All Front-End Developers Have a Responsibility

+While solving these logical challenges and building interfaces that users can use seamlessly, Front-End developers have a responsibility to make sure **all** users have access to anything the site or application provides.
+Specifically, users with disabilities, including but not limited to: auditory, cognitive, mobility and visual disabilities.

+Unfortunately, accessibility is sometimes considered an "edge case" or a "nice-to-have".
+Front-End developers who put time and energy into learning about this and bringing to their teams can make a huge impact on making the web more accessible!

 ## What technologies are used on the Front-End?